In the short-term, technology changes are likely to make real time travel information more readily available.

 This will help us plan our travel more easily, help avoid the worst impacts of congestion, and help deliver improved and real time solutions (for example, dynamic traffic light sequencing, faster responses to incidents, or changing the allocation of street space between uses).

-In the medium to longer-term, developing technologies like connected and autonomous vehicles, especially when combined with ride-sharing, have the potential to fundamentally reshape the way transport is provided and used and blur the boundaries between private and public transport.
+In the medium to longer-term, developing technologies like connected and autonomous vehicles (including public transport), especially when combined with ride-sharing, have the potential to fundamentally reshape the way transport is provided and used, blurring the boundaries between private and public transport.

 These developments could create a number of benefits, including: